efea-umich/cse-593/main-project/project.typ

 == Usability Challenges on Small Screens
 Even though alternative input methods exist, text entry on a smartwatch is inherently difficult due to hardware constraints and human factors.

 Studying related works on hardware constraints helps us understand the fundamental constraints of smartwatch interfaces and why traditional input methods struggle in this context.
 By identifying key pain points—such as the fat-finger problem and accuracy trade-offs—we can better evaluate existing solutions and their limitations.
-This awareness allows us to design an interface that mitigates known challenges rather than repeating past mistakes.
 The key usability challenges on small screens are identified in the prior work below.

 === Fat-Finger Problem @siek2005fat
 The most cited issue is the "fat finger" problem – the watch's touchscreen is so small that finger touch points cover multiple UI targets, making precise selection of tiny keys very hard.
 Hitting the intended letter on a QWERTY layout becomes error-prone when buttons are only a few millimeters wide.
 The authors noted that this often forces designs to use multiple steps (zooming in, mode switches, etc.) to accommodate finger size, at the cost of speed.